nanocosmos/docs/docs/webrtc/nanostream_webrtc_introduction.md

 ### Using nanoStream Webcaster with nanoStream Cloud

 nanoStream Webcaster will work as a powerful live encoder from the broadcaster/publisher side, ingesting directly into nanoStream Cloud.
-On the player side, nanoStream Cloud includes [nanoStream H5Live Player](../nanoplayer/nanoplayer_introduction), an unique playback tool that works with no plugins on all HTML5 browsers, incl.
-Safari on iOS.
+On the player side, nanoStream Cloud includes [nanoStream H5Live Player](../nanoplayer/nanoplayer_introduction), an unique playback tool that works with no plugins on all HTML5 browsers, including Safari on iOS.

 ### Integration with existing live streaming environments